barryclark/jekyll-now/_posts/2018-3-3-Trap-Generator-1.md

 <<insert examples>>

 If you’d like to view the full code, you can check it out on my github page [here](https://github.com/frankiezeager/trap_generator).
-You can also try generating your own lyrics by using my Heroku app located [here](http://trap-generator.zeager.xyz) enough.
+You can also try generating your own lyrics by using my Heroku app located [here](http://trap-generator.zeager.xyz).